 It is aimed at primarily at academics and those carrying out research on GPR, but will also be of interest to end-users and industry.

-The event will feature a series of presentations, case studies, hands-on sessions, and invited talks covering:
+Download our full programme which features a series of presentations, case studies, hands-on sessions, and invited talks covering:

 - The development of GPR models - from simple 2D simulations to realistic 3D scenarios.